balena-io/pinejs/docs/CustomServerCode.md

 This callback is called with a `tx` object.

 ### tx
-This is created by a succesful call to `db.transaction`.
+This is created by a successful call to `db.transaction`.

 #### executeSql(sql, bindings)
-This runs the given SQL statement in the context of the transaction it is called on, with ? bindings replaced by the values in the bindings array and returns a promise.
+This runs the given SQL statement in the context of the transaction it is called on, with "?" bindings replaced by the values in the bindings array and returns a promise.

 #### end()
 This ends/commits a transaction.